thycotic/privman-docs/computer-groups/macOS/examples/move-to-trash.md

 1. Set the __Inactive__ switch to __Active__ for policy updates at the endpoint.

    ![generic](images/move-to.png "Generic policy for move to trash elevation")

+>**Note**: These basic steps can also be used to allow a user to update or replace an App Bundle by drag-n-drop via Finder to the /Applications folder.